The rising cost of data breaches in the financial industry

 Cloud Adotption for Agile financial businesses

-The average cost of a data breach in the financialindustry is $6.08m, a staggering 22 percent higher than the global average of $4.88m.
+The average cost of a data breach in the financial industry is $6.08m, a staggering 22 percent higher than the global average of $4.88m.
 Share on X

 Common attack vectors